GeorgeBernard/lispy/README.md

 ## Additions

 The first addition I made was to seperate up the behemoth that was this program.
 In my opinion any file over 500 lines should be deeply questioned.
-I seperated it first into
+The tutorial kept the entire program in one megafile, but I split it up into logical groups of functions.